Simon Forsström

-Karl Simon Forsström (born 1 April 1989) is a Swedish professional golfer and European Tour player.
+Karl Simon Forsström (born 1 April 1989) is a Swedish professional golfer who currently plays on the European Tour, where he has won once.

 Amateur career

 Forsström played for AIK Golf Club.
 He started competing on the Swedish Teen Tour in 2004 and was runner-up at the 2008 Alex Norén Junior Open.
 In 2009, he won the Viksjö Junior Open and the Skandia Tour Riks #4 - Stockholm.

 Professional career

-2009–2015: Nordic Golf League
+2009–2015: Early years and Nordic Golf League success

 Forsström turned professional in 2009.
-He played in the European Tour Qualifying School every year during 2008–16, but spent his formative years on the satellite Nordic Golf League.
+He entered the European Tour Qualifying School every year between 2008 and 2016, but spent his formative years on the satellite Nordic Golf League.

-In 2011, he finished 3rd at the Gant Open in Finland, and in 2012 he was runner-up at the Nordea Open in Norway, three strokes behind Kristoffer Broberg.

 He won once and finished runner-up three times in the 2015 Nordic Golf League.
 His fifth-place finish on the Order of Merit earned him a Challenge Tour card for 2016.

 2016–2022: Challenge Tour

 In 2016, Forsström made an eagle on the penultimate hole to card a 7-under-par 64 on the final day of the KPMG Trophy, to secure a maiden victory on the Challenge Tour, two strokes ahead of Steven Tiley.

-On 15 August 2016, after a 7th place finish at the Vierumäki Finnish Challenge on the Challenge Tour in Finland, he reached a career best 355th in the Official World Golf Ranking.
-The year after he finished lone runner-up at the same tournament, his second best performance during his career.

-In 2018, his best finish was tied 3rd at the D+D Real Czech Challenge.
-In 2022 he was tied 2nd at the Frederikshavn Challenge and tied 4th at the British Challenge.
+In 2018, his best finish was tied for 3rd-place at the D+D Real Czech Challenge.
+In 2022, he finished runner-up at the Frederikshavn Challenge and recorded a top-five finish at the British Challenge.